Afamia Elnakat, Ph.D., R.E.M.

 Occupation: Interim Institute Director and Associate Professor of Research

-Juan Gomez is the Interim Institute Director and an Associate Professor of Research at the UTSA Texas Sustainable Energy Research Institute.
+Dr. Gomez is the Interim Director of UTSA's Texas Sustainable Energy Research Institute.

 Prior to joining the Energy Institute, Dr. Gomez was part of the Global Technology Group for an engineering and consulting firm for over 9 years.
-He worked in projects throughout the U.S., Puerto Rico, Mexico, Singapore, the Middle East, and other geographies.
+He worked in projects throughout the U.S., Puerto Rico, Mexico, Singapore, and the Middle East

-• Registered Professional Engineer in the state of Texas (No. 95679)
+Registered Professional Engineer in the State of Texas (Lic No. 95679)